Unsupervised Domain Adaptation for RF-based Gesture Recognition: Experiments

 \subsubsection{Impact of Pseudo Label Threshold}

-In our framework, we use pseudo labeling technique to obtain the pseudo labels of the unlabeled target domain data.
-The accuracy of the pseudo labeling have a significant impact on the performance of our framework.
-To reduce the number of incorrect pseudo labels, we utilize the threshold to select the highly confident data.
-In the sub-section, we study the impact of different pseudo label initial threshold.
-In specific, we employ the analysis on the five location domains with mmWave radar signal and the five orientation domains with Wi-Fi signal.
-The initial threshold values in this experiment ranges from 0 to 0.99.
-In the Fig. \ref{threshold}, the accuracy corresponding to each threshold is the average result of the five domains.
-The Fig. \ref{Threshold wifi} shows the impact of the confidence threshold on Wi-Fi dataset.
-The performance of the recognition model improves with the threshold increasing and achieves the highest accuracy of 91.98\% when the initial threshold value is 0.92.
-The Fig. \ref{Threshold radar} shows that the accuracy of model training with mmWave radar signal drops when using a small initial threshold value and achieves the highest accuracy of 95.65\% when the initial threshold value is 0.95.
+In our framework, we adopt pseudo-labeling method to obtain the pseudo labels of the unlabeled target domain data.
+To be specific, we utilize the threshold $\tau$ to select the highly confident predictions as the pseudo labels.
+In this sub-section, we study the impact of different threshold values.
+We conduct the analysis experiments on WiFi dataset and mmWave dataset.
+We set the threshold values ranging from 0 to 0.99 and remain the other settings unchanged.
+In Fig. \ref{threshold}, the accuracy corresponding to each threshold is the average result of each dataset.
+The Fig. \ref{Threshold wifi} shows The performance of the framework on WiFi dataset improves with the threshold increasing and achieves the highest accuracy when the threshold value is 0.92.
+The Fig. \ref{Threshold radar} shows that the highest accuracy on mmWave dataset is obtained when the threshold value is 0.95.
+In a word, a appropriate threshold is helpful to our framework, which could be obtained experimentally.